Erik-Isaac-Taduran/SimpleCalculator/README.md

 # SimpleCalculator
-The calculator is created using Java programming language to provide a simple yet effective way to understand the fundamentals of programming and logic.
+The calculator was built using Java to help understand basic programming and logic.